Your Guide to Dental Implants

 Can Anyone Get Dental Implants?

-Most people who are healthy, have healthy jaw bones and can undergo routine oral surgery are suitable candidates for implants.
-The best way to determine if they are right for you is to talk to schedule an appointment with one of our oral surgeons, and they can assess your dental health and help you determine whether dental implants are a good option for you.
+Most people who are healthy, have healthy jaw bones, and can undergo routine oral surgery are suitable candidates for implants.
+The best way to determine if they are right for you is to schedule an appointment with one of our oral surgeons, they can assess your dental health and help you determine whether dental implants are a good option for you.

 People who smoke heavily, suffer from chronic disorders like diabetes or heart disease, are immunocompromised, or have had radiation therapy to the head/neck area should be examined and evaluated on an individual basis.
 Patients with dental problems like periodontal disease may need tooth extractions and bone grafting before getting dental implants to improve implant success.
 Additionally, those with a history of osteoporosis, severe bone loss, or other dental problems may not be candidates.

 Are They Expensive?

 Dental implants may be more expensive than a bridge or denture initially, but they offer a long-term solution of satisfaction and smiles.
 An average bridge must be replaced every 5-7 years, while a dental implant offers a long-standing solution.
 At AZ Max, we provide a detailed explanation of all fees before any procedures take place and information on various payment options.

 Dental Implant Procedure

 - The procedure begins with a consultation with your oral surgeon.
 During this consultation, your surgeon will assess your dental health, discuss any health conditions you may have and determine whether dental implants are right for you.
 They will also develop a customized treatment plan based on your specific needs if additional procedures are necessary.

 - If you decide to proceed with dental implants, the next step is to have the implant surgery.
 This surgery is usually performed under sedation.
 Your surgeon will assess your case and determine what implant positioning and placement method is best for you.